-- 1. The Degree of Bachelor of Civil Law [Law with French Law] may be conferred either as a Pass Degree or as a Degree with Honours. - Candidates for the Degree must have fulfilled the matriculation requirements of the National University of Ireland by passing the Leaving Certificate Examination of the Department of Education in the following subjects:
+- 1. The Degree of Bachelor of Civil Law (Law with French Law) may be conferred either as a Pass Degree or as a Degree with Honours. - 2.
+Candidates for the Degree must have fulfilled the matriculation requirements of the National University of Ireland by passing the Leaving Certificate Examination of the Department of Education in the following subjects: - (i) Irish; - (ii) English; - (iii) French (Grade B 3 on the Higher paper at the Leaving Certificate Examination); - (iv), (v), (vi) three other recognised subjects not already selected. - 3.
+Approved courses of study must be attended for at least twelve terms. - There will be two examination papers in Introduction to French Public Law (Law 1006).

-(i) Irish;

-(ii) English;

-(iii) French (Grade B 3 on the Higher paper at the Leaving Certificate Examination);(iv), (v), (vi) three other recognised subjects not already selected.

-- 3. Approved courses of study must be attended for at least twelve terms. - 4.
-There will be two examination papers in Introduction to French Public Law (Law 1006).
 Paper I will be in English, Paper II will be in French.
 The examinations in Introduction to French Private Law (Law 2021) and Advanced Public Law (Law 4001) will be in French. - 5.
-Candidates must pass three examinations at University College Dublin: The First University Examination in Law [Law with French Law] the Second University Examination in Law [Law with French Law], and the Final University Examinationin Law [Law with French Law].
+Candidates must pass three examinations: The First University Examination in Law (Law with French Law), the Second University Examination in Law (Law with French Law), and the Final University Examination for the Degree (Law with French Law).
 Candidates must also pass the examinations at the relevant French University. - 6.
 The Diploma in French Law is awarded on the basis of having passed the examinations at the relevant French University. - 7.
-Candidates will not be allowed to enter the second year course until they have passed the First University Examination in Law [Law with French Law].
-They will not be allowed to enter the Final Year course until they have passed the Second University Examination [Law with French Law] and have passed the examinations at the relevant French University. - 8.
-The First University Examination in Law [Law with French Law] must be passed within two years from the date of entering the course.
-The Second University Examination in Law [Law with French Law] must be passed within two years from the date of entering the second year course.
+Candidates will not be allowed to enter the second year course until they have passed the First University Examination [Law with French Law].
+They will not be allowed to enter the final year course until they have passed the Second University Examination [Law with French Law] and have passed the examinations at the relevant French University.

-- 9. Candidates must apply to the Faculty for permission to re-attend first year and second year. - 10.
-Students who have successfully completed the First University Examination in Law [Law with French Law] may apply to the Admissions Office to transfer to the BCL degree course.
-The transfer is subject to the transfer regulations as published in the Information for Applicants booklet.
+- 8. The First University Examination in Law [Law with French Law] must be passed within two years from the date of entering the course.
+The Second University Examination in Law [Law with French Law] must be passed within two years from the date of entering the second year course. - Candidates must apply to the Faculty for permission to re-attend first year and second year. - Students who have successfully completed the First University Examination in Law (Law with French Law) may apply to the Admissions Office by the date specified to transfer to the BCL degree course.
+The transfer is subject to the transfer regulations as published in the Information for Applicants booklet. - 11.
+Course Work.
+Marks for course work in the appropriate subject will be taken into account only on the occasion of the first sitting of the examination in that subject.
+This rule will not apply to students who have been given permission to register and repeat the year.